OfficeDev/microsoft-teams-tunnelrelay/README.md

 ## Requirements
 We wanted to build a solution which was easy to use and works out of the box.
 Here are the things you need to run Tunnel Relay.

-1. Windows with .Net Framework 4.6.1
+1. Machine running Windows (.Net Framework 4.6.1 and above), Linux or Mac OSX and above
 2. Microsoft Azure subscription (you can sign up for a free trial [here](https://azure.microsoft.com/en-us/free/))

 ...__**and that is it!**__